pete-dnae/k8s-experiments/services/auth-flask/README.md

 It is based on the "The OAuth 2.0 Authorization Framework: Bearer Token Usage"
 standard:  https://tools.ietf.org/html/rfc6750

-And adopts Jason Web Tokens (JWT) as its token standard: https://en.wikipedia.org/wiki/JWT
+It adopts Jason Web Tokens (JWT) as its Token standard: https://en.wikipedia.org/wiki/JWT

 It encapsulates a security model that treats users as being anonymous, but